ShantanuSingh555/device_xiaomi_vince/README.md

-This repository contains device configuration for Xiaomi Redmi 5 Plus (vince)
+This repository contains device configuration for Xiaomi Redmi 5 Plus (vince).
+This Branch is Only For Build with kernel 4.9.

 Basic   | Spec Sheet
 -------:|:----------